 Henry Horton was the former governor of Tennessee, and it just so happens that this park was built in the 1960’s right on his estate.
-There is so much historical significance that lies in this park.
-When you bring your RV to Henry Horton State Park, you’ll get to see what remains of the mill and bridge that the family actually used so many years ago.
-You can also see Duck River, which actually holds one of the most diverse ecosystems in the world.
-But even that’s not all.
-Henry Horton State Park is a great place to go year-round, and you’ll never get bored during your stay here.
+When you bring your RV to Henry Horton State Park, you’ll get to see what remains of the gristmill and bridge that the family actually used so many years ago.
+You can also see Duck River, which holds one of the most diverse ecosystems in the world.
+But that’s not all.
+Henry Horton State Park is a great place to go year-round offering a wide range of activities and facilities.

 RV Rentals in Henry Horton State Park